skeeto/scratch/place-2022/README.md

   random hashes.
 This also has knock-on effects that makes compression less efficient.
 A big waste.

-* Timestamps are a variable-width, human-readable format that is tricky to parse.
+* Timestamps are a variable-width, variable-precision, non-standard, human-readable format that is tricky to parse.
 In the 2017 dataset it's just a unix epoch counter.

 * The coordinate field embeds another CSV, and so must be parsed twice.